Biography

 More information about these endeavors is included in the sections below.
 I am deeply grateful for the support received in my research journey, including from the National Science Foundation, Army Research Office, Office of Naval Research, Defense Advanced Research Projects Agency, National Institutes of Health, and Cisco Research.
 Some special acknowledgments include the NSF CAREER Award, ARO Young Investigator Program (YIP/ECP) Award, Cisco Research Award, Meta Research Award, and Amazon Cloud Credits for Research.

 I am offering a new course in Fall 2024 titled STAT8901 Generative AI: Principles and Practices, which explores foundation models and cutting-edge advancements in AI.
-The course notes are open source and continuously updated here.
-Accompanying the course, we will leverage a custom web tool, designed to enrich the learning experience for both enrolled students and auditors.
+The course notes are open source and continuously updated here

 Industry Engagement